samay58/bobby-browse/README.md

 ```

 3. Load the extension in Chrome:
-   - Open Chrome and go to `chrome://extensions/`
+   - Open Chrome and navigate to `chrome://extensions/`
    - Enable "Developer mode"
    - Click "Load unpacked"
    - Select the extension directory

-## Usage 💡
+## Usage

-1. Highlight any text on a webpage
+1. Highlight text on any webpage
-2. Click the "Explain" button that appears
+2. Click the Plumage button that appears
-3. Choose your preferred explanation mode
+3. Select your preferred analysis mode
-4. Read the AI-generated explanation
+4. Review the AI-generated insights
-5. Use follow-up questions or fact-checking as needed
+5. Use follow-up questions or verification as needed

-## Tech Stack 🛠️
+## Technical Architecture

-- Vanilla JavaScript with modular architecture
+- Modular JavaScript architecture for maintainability
-- CSS3 with modern features
+- Modern CSS with responsive design
-- OpenAI GPT API
+- Integration with multiple AI APIs:
-- Exa API for fact-checking and research
+  - OpenAI GPT for content analysis
-- Perplexity API for enhanced responses
+  - Exa for source verification

-### Modular Architecture
+  - Perplexity for enhanced responses

-Bobby uses a modular architecture to improve maintainability and organization:
+### Core Modules

-- `components/modules/PromptManager.js`: Manages prompt templates and types
+- `PromptManager.js`: Template and context management
-- `components/modules/ButtonManager.js`: Handles button creation and styling
+- `ButtonManager.js`: UI interaction elements
-- `components/modules/UIComponents.js`: Reusable UI elements
+- `UIComponents.js`: Consistent interface components
-- `components/modules/APIClient.js`: Centralizes API communication
+- `APIClient.js`: Unified API communication layer
-- `components/ModuleInitializer.js`: Provides backward compatibility
+- `ModuleInitializer.js`: System initialization and compatibility

-## Security 🔒
+## Security

-- API keys are stored securely and never exposed
+- API keys are securely stored locally
-- All API requests are made through secure channels
+- All API requests use encrypted connections
-- No user data is collected or stored externally
+- No user data collection beyond local storage requirements

-## Contributing 🤝
+## Contributing

 1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create your feature branch (`git checkout -b feature/NewFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes (`git commit -m 'Add new feature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. Push to the branch (`git push origin feature/NewFeature`)
 5. Open a Pull Request

-## License 📄
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments 👏
+## Acknowledgments

-- OpenAI for their powerful GPT API
+- OpenAI for their GPT technology
-- Exa for their research and fact-checking capabilities
+- Exa for their research and verification capabilities
-- Perplexity for enhanced response generation
+- Perplexity for advanced response generation

-## Privacy Policy 🔐
+## Privacy Policy

-Bobby respects your privacy:
+Plumage respects your privacy:
-- No data collection beyond what's necessary for functionality
+- Minimal data collection, limited to functional requirements
 - No tracking or analytics
-- All processing happens locally where possible
+- Local processing whenever possible
-- API calls are made only when explicitly requested
+- API requests only made with explicit user action

 ---

-Made with ❤️ by [Your Name]
+Developed by Samay Dhawan